garywiz/chaperone/README.md

 * The ability to start up system services, with options for per-service environment variables, restart options, and stdout/stderr capture either to the log service or stdout.
+* A built-in cron scheduling service.
+* Emultation of systemd notifications (sd_notify) so services can post ready and status notifications to chaperone.
 * Process monitoring and zombie elimination, along with organized system shutdown to assure all daemons shut-down gracefully.
 * The ability to have an optional controlling process, specified on the